 Will you stick with your computer, have a headset, and use an app on your mobile phone?
 These are good questions and options to have.
 Not just only when you have a personal VoIP account.
 To begin using VoIP, all you need to do is set up your account on your computer or mobile devices.

 Another option for personal or residential VoIP accounts is to get an ATA (Analog Telephone Adapter) so you can continue to use your analog phone with your digital voice service.
-ATAs are generally easy to setup.
+The ATAs are generally easy to set up.

 A bit more expensive than an ATA is an IP phone or SIP phone.
 SIP phones are business phones that are made for VoIP.
 Get this if you want a truly digital voice experience, and have a little more funds to spare.

 Getting equipped for VoIP is as easy for businesses.
 Companies with more than a dozen employees, working for different departments and perhaps different branches or satellite offices are likely to use a legacy PBX (private branch exchange) for managing their phone lines.
 PBX systems are expensive, and you will need to set up something similar when your office switches to VoIP.